arnabs542/interviewpractice/binary-trees/distribute-coins-in-binary-tree.md

         def helper(root):
             if not root:
                 return 0

             left, right = helper(root.left), helper(root.right)
             self.moves += abs(left) + abs(right)
             return root.val - 1 + left + right

         helper(root)
         return self.moves
 ```

+The idea of the above solution is for each left and right branch to return a number indicating its status.
+A positive number means there are this many extra coins in this branch; a negative number indicates there are this many coins missing.

+The sum of the absolute values from the left and right subtrees indicate how many moves we need to make for the most equal distribution for the tree rooted at node.
+We then return the left, right, and root values up the stack.

+Runtime is $$\small \mathcal O(n)$$, space is $$\small \mathcal O(h)$$.